LambdaSchool/ios-sprint9-challenge/README.md

 # Track or Lack
-Track calrorie intake everyday and display on a beautiful chart.
+Track calrorie intake everyday and display information on a beautiful chart.

 # API Used:
 - Core Data